-(4) If a student conduct officer determines that a complaint appears to state a violation of the student conduct code, the student conduct officer will consider whether the matter might be resolved through agreement with the respondent or through alternative dispute resolution proceedings involving the complainant and the reporting party. (((a) Informal dispute resolution shall not be used to resolve sex-based harassment complaints without written permission from both the complainant and the respondent.
+(4) If a student conduct officer determines that a complaint appears to state a violation of the student conduct code, the student conduct officer will consider whether the matter might be resolved through agreement with the respondent or through alternative dispute resolution proceedings involving the complainant and the reporting party.

-(b))) If the parties elect to mediate a dispute through informal dispute resolution, either party shall be free to discontinue mediation at any time.
+(a) If the parties elect to mediate a dispute through informal dispute resolution, either party shall be free to discontinue mediation at any time.